 So you’ve come to the end of my Layla foam mattress review and want to know my opinion.

 I think this is a great mattress for some people.
 It is definitely not for everyone.
 If you are a person who weighs less than around 200lb and you like to sleep on your side, the Layla mattress with its soft sided option is a great choice for you.
 The comfort layer is soft and thick enough to give you the pressure relief and support you need.

 Many people enjoy the firm side of the Layla mattress too, and while it is made from great materials, I feel that the comfort layer on that side of the mattress is just too thin to highly recommend it.
 So great to see a mattress you can try to sides though, I’d just have liked to see that firm side have a bit more to the comfort layer.
 I’m guessing the fact it’s so thin is because most people buy this for the soft layer like I’d also recommend.

 The Layla Foam Mattress is available directly through the Layla website and is also sold on Amazon.
 Customers buying from either site get the full benefit of the 120 night sleep trial and the lifetime warranty, which is great.
 Not all mattress companies are so generous to their Amazon customers.

 I think you need to check the prices on both websites, to see if one has a better deal than the other.
-All links within this post point to the Layla website because it was cheaper at the time of writing (May 2019) than Amazon (even though I would actually get a better commission if you bought it from Amazon).
+All links within this post point to the Layla website because it is often cheaper than Amazon and I think it’s always best to buy direct from a company when you can.